Ech0Tom/Scriptable-Note-Widget/README.md

      Updated: 05/06/2023

 ## Project Description
-A simple notes widget for iOS_iPadOS.
-Note colour matches systems dark_light mode.
+A simple notes widget for iOS and iPadOS.
+Note colour matches systems dark or light mode.
 You can run this widget using Scriptable.

 ## How it will look
 ![IMG_1521](https://github.com/Ech0Tom/Scriptable-Note-Widget/assets/75701600/11c47efe-3880-42fd-9070-65077459060c)